Speaker details

 Biography

 Marissa is an international criminal and human rights lawyer.
-She works on strategic litigation on behalf of survivors of atrocity crimes and human rights violations, including dissidents, political prisoners, and survivor-communities.
-She currently serves as Legal Advisor with Project Expedite Justice’s Ukraine program, and has a strong pro bono practice advising NGOs on investigating and prosecuting atrocity crimes.
-She is also admitted to the International Criminal Court's List of Assistants to Counsel.
-Marissa has worked on rule of law initiatives relating to conflicts in Iraq, Syria, Ukraine, Russia, Libya, Iran, Afghanistan, Myanmar, Bangladesh, and Seychelles.
+She works on strategic litigation on behalf of survivors of atrocity crimes and human rights violations, including dissidents, political prisoners, and survivor communities.
+She maintains a dynamic pro bono practice advising NGOs and governments on investigating and prosecuting atrocity crimes.
+Marissa also serves as Co-Chair of the International Bar Association's Human Rights Law Committee and is admitted to the International Criminal Court's List of Assistants to Counsel.
+Marissa has worked on rule of law initiatives relating to conflicts in Ukraine, Russia, Iran, Iraq, Syria, Libya, Afghanistan, Myanmar, Bangladesh, and Seychelles.
 She previously led a truth commission's Reparations Unit and worked in the ICC's Office of the Prosecutor.
 She zealously seeks justice and healing through victim-centered and trauma-informed practices.

 Session